Ohtani's 30th HR rallies Angels to 3-2 victory over Yankees – KION546

 TRAINER’S ROOM

 Yankees: RHP Jameson Taillon suffered a left forearm contusion after X-rays were negative for a fracture.
-Taillon was hit on a line drive by Magneuris Sierra during the second inning of Tuesday’s game.
-It will be a couple more days before Taillon will know if he will have to miss a start. … 1B Anthony Rizzo was not in the starting lineup as he continues to deal with back pain. … RHP Luis Severino (lat) will make a rehab start for Class A Tampa on Friday. … LHP Nestor Cortes (groin) threw a bullpen session before Wednesday’s game.
+Taillon was hit on a line drive by Magneuris Sierra during the second inning of Tuesday’s game. … LHP Nestor Cortes (groin) threw a bullpen session before Wednesday’s game and will throw another one Saturday.

 UP NEXT

-Yankees: Begin a three-game series at Tampa Bay on Friday.
-RHP Domingo Germán (2-2, 3.19 ERA) has allowed three runs or fewer in seven straight starts.
+Yankees: RHP Domingo Germán (2-2, 3.19 ERA), who goes in Friday’s opener against the Rays, has allowed three runs or fewer in seven straight starts.

 Angels: Continue their homestand with three games against Houston starting Friday.
 LHP Reid Detmers (5-4, 3.47 ERA) is 3-1 since the All-Star break.